silvenon/silvenon.com/_drafts/testing-react-and-redux-pt1.md

 import src from '../images/photo.jpg';
 ```

-Your tests won't have webpack's help to handle this.
-While you could compile your tests with Webpack before running them, or run your tests with [Karma] and [karma-webpack], I think both of these are overkills.
+Your tests won't have webpack's help to handle this, Node would be like "whaaat".
+I mean, you could compile your tests with Webpack before running them, or you could run your tests with [Karma] and [karma-webpack], but I think that's an overkill for unit testing.

-Instead, you can hack those imports using [ignore-styles] (the name of this module is probably slightly outdated, it ignores images as well).
-You can configure it if needed, but [its defaults][ignore-styles-defaults] were enough for me.
+Instead, you can hack those imports using [ignore-styles] (the name of this module is probably outdated, it ignores images as well).
+If you want to configure it, you can require it in `setup.js` instead, but [its defaults][ignore-styles-defaults] were enough for me.

 [webpack]: http://webpack.github.io/
 [ignore-styles]: https://github.com/bkonkle/ignore-styles